 Photoelectric effect#

-• Photoelectric effect Electrons are ejected when surface of a material is subjected to radiation exceeding a certain threshold frequency.
+• Photoelectric Effect: Electrons are ejected from the surface of a material when it is exposed to radiation with a frequency exceeding a specific threshold frequency.

-• One photon can eject one electron only if it has sufficient energy.
-Any extra energy gets converted into kinetic energy resulting in electrons flying faster.
+• Photon-Electron Interaction: A single photon can eject a single electron if the photon has sufficient energy.
+Any excess energy is converted into the kinetic energy of the ejected electron, causing it to move faster.

 Photoelectric effect challanges classical mechanical thinking.#